farvardin/picoloop-manual/README.md

 ### Entering notes

-At the moment, select Note with the Alt key.
+At the moment, select Note with the <kbd>Alt</kbd> key.
 Now you are in *Edit mode*, and you can navigate within the 16 steps with the ←, →, ↑ and ↓ arrows.
-Insert your first note with the Ctrl key.
+Insert your first note with the <kbd>Ctrl</kbd> key.
 It will be a C2.

-You can change the value of this note by holding Alt and typing on the arrows. ← or → for decreasing or increasing 1/2 tone, ↑ or ↓ for increasing or decreasing 1 octave.
+You can change the value of this note by holding <kbd>Alt</kbd> and typing on the arrows. ← or → for decreasing or increasing 1/2 tone, ↑ or ↓ for increasing or decreasing 1 octave.
 Make it for example G2.
-Now select other empty cases and type Ctrl for adding more notes and Alt for changing their values.
-Delete an existing note with Ctrl.
-The next note entered with Ctrl will be the previous value which was deleted (delete an A3, next one with be A3 then).
+Now select other empty cases and type <kbd>Ctrl</kbd> for adding more notes and <kbd>Alt</kbd> for changing their values.
+Delete an existing note with <kbd>Ctrl</kbd>.
+The next note entered with <kbd>Ctrl</kbd> will be the previous value which was deleted (delete an A3, next one with be A3 then).

  ![](images/picoloop03.png)

 There are 4 tracks which can play together.
-To change the current working track, go back to the menu with the @ESC@ key.
+To change the current working track, go back to the menu with the <kbd>ESC</kbd> key.
 Use the ↑ and ↓ arrows to select the track.
 It will display Track/0, Track/1 etc. Now you can enter more notes in this other track.

-To change the sound of the current notes, select ENV in the menu, and validate with Alt, the menu will disappear, meaning you can enter notes or change values.
-In the ENV parameters, you can alter the sound with Alt + arrows.
+To change the sound of the current notes, select ENV in the menu, and validate with <kbd>Alt</kbd>, the menu will disappear, meaning you can enter notes or change values.
+In the ENV parameters, you can alter the sound with <kbd>Alt</kbd> + arrows.
 Try to play with the two parameters.
 You end up with something like that:

   ![](images/picoloop04.png)

-Now if you type the Enter key, you'll access more parameters, which you can change in a similar way.
-In this mode, you alter parameters for individual notes, if you want to change all the inserted notes for the current track, exit the *edit mode* with the ESC key, and use Ctrl + arrows to change all the steps together.
+Now if you type the <kbd>Enter</kbd> key, you'll access more parameters, which you can change in a similar way.
+In this mode, you alter parameters for individual notes, if you want to change all the inserted notes for the current track, exit the *edit mode* with the <kbd>ESC</kbd> key, and use <kbd>Ctrl</kbd> + arrows to change all the steps together.

 ### Saving and loading music

 Now it's time to save your work!

-Exit the *edit mode* with ESC if you're still in it, and type again ESC to enter the second menu (*Menu2*).
+Exit the *edit mode* with <kbd>ESC</kbd> if you're still in it, and type again <kbd>ESC</kbd> to enter the second menu (*Menu2*).

 It will display:

     L/S  [ BANK ]  PSH  MAC  FX  BPM

-Select L/S (*Load/Save*) and enter the menu with Alt.
+Select L/S (*Load/Save*) and enter the menu with <kbd>Alt</kbd>.

 It will look like this:

   ![](images/picoloop05.png)

 The menu on top represents your tracks.
 The cursor on this screenshot is on the top 0E column.
-To save an individual track, select an empty slot and type Alt + ↓.
+To save an individual track, select an empty slot and type <kbd>Alt</kbd> + ↓.
 Now the slot will be lighter (with this grey theme).
-To save all the 4 tracks (one pattern), type Ctrl + ↓, the whole column will be lighter.
+To save all the 4 tracks (one pattern), type <kbd>Ctrl</kbd> + ↓, the whole column will be lighter.

-To reload you tracks later, select a column and type Ctrl + ↑.
-To load an individual slot, type Alt + ↑.
+To reload you tracks later, select a column and type <kbd>Ctrl</kbd> + ↑.
+To load an individual slot, type <kbd>Alt</kbd> + ↑.
 Beware, there is no warning so it might erase your current work.

 Now you can assemble your tracks with the order list (under the Song Position label).
-Go into this list with the Enter key.
+Go into this list with the <kbd>Enter</kbd> key.

-You can define Loop start position with Ctrl + ↑.
+You can define Loop start position with <kbd>Ctrl</kbd> + ↑.
 As soon as you define this, the song with start to play.
-And you can define Loop end position with Ctrl + ↓.
-Change the values of the list with Alt + ↑/↓
+And you can define Loop end position with <kbd>Ctrl</kbd> + ↓.
+Change the values of the list with <kbd>Alt</kbd> + ↑/↓

 ### Exploring new horizons